What I didn’t say on my first talk show

 - To be able to face the (digital) future successfully, government and enterprises consequently need to be bold and change fundamentally; from mistrust and control to empowerment and delegation.

 Well, during the actual discussion I of course couldn’t address all of these ideas in depth.
 I think I got to speak two times – perhaps also due to the other participants, who had strong political opinions, working so hard to state their standpoints.

 One radical concept introduced on the show was an unconditional basic income.
 It is disruptive and is based on, among others, the idea that people become more innovative when they are not supervised or forced to do a job they don’t like.
 At the same time, it could of course invite people to do nothing.
 But I believe that we should value social work and creative work more than we did in the past.
 On the show, all politicians, no matter from which party, were against it, but for me the concept is very appealing.

 So what did I take away from the discussion?
 Regarding an unconditional basic income, I have to do some homework, as I don’t yet know how such a system is supposed to be financed.
 That is of course an important question that no one could answer during the discussion.
 So I’ll do a bit of digging, to see if it could be feasible.

-If you’re curious about the show, you can still watch it in the ARD mediathek.
+If you’re curious about the show, you can still watch it on youtube.